 Want to add fire reduction and management with fire into the law and update to the times.

-Exam pep date set for November 14th.
+Exam prep date set for November 14th.

 WATER AND WILDLIFE - GWYN AND ELICIA

-North Coast Water Board hasn’t meet since June when adopted Order no R1-2019-0021 pertaining to HRC.
+North Coast Water Board hasn’t met since June when adopted Order no R1-2019-0021 pertaining to HRC.

 Next meeting scheduled for August 14-15th.
 Further discussion of order was not listed as an agenda item.